Production function estimation using subjective expectations data: Production Function Estimation Using Firms' Expectations

 A disadvantage of the NPR approach is that it requires data on firms' subjective expectations.
 Since the vast majority of production functions are estimated in logs, we require information of firms' subjective expectation \textit{distributions} because a single value of firms' expected output, for example, would be insufficient to recover firms' expected \textit{log} output.
-However, questions that provide such information are increasingly being included in firm surveys such as the Management and Organizational Practices Surveys (MOPS) \citep{buffington_management_2016}, the Decision Maker Panel (DMP) by the Bank of England \citep{bloom_tracking_2017}, the Survey of Business Uncertainty (SBU) by the Atlanta Federal Reserve Bank, the China Employer-Employee Survey (CEES) \citep{altigetal2022} and the UK Management and Expectations Survey (MES) \citep{office_for_national_statistics_mesmanagement_2022}.
-As such data become increasingly available, we believe the three features of NPR discussed above bring notable advantages that warrant its addition to the established suite of production function estimators.\footnote{Several other surveys also collect firms' expectations about aggregate, macroeconomic variables (e.g. Survey on Inflation and Growth Expectations by the Bank of Italy or the Business Tendency Survey \citealp{dovernetal2023}).
-It is possible that those data offer additional, complementary information that can possibly be used as well for the estimation of production functions using moments that aggregate across firms. }
+However, questions that provide such information are increasingly being included in firm surveys such as the UK Management and Expectations Survey (MES) \citep{office_for_national_statistics_mesmanagement_2022} that we use in our empirical application below.
+We offer further considerations on the emerging data landscape in section \ref{sect:data}.
+As such data become increasingly available, we believe the three features of NPR discussed above bring notable advantages that warrant its addition to the established suite of production function estimators.